iamtheblackunicorn/vulcheck/README.markdown

 - Initial release.
 - Upload to GitHub.

+### Version 1.1.0

+- Upload to NPM.
+- Fixing confusion between CJS and ESM.

 ## NOTE :scroll:

 - *Vulcheck :lock: :ribbon:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*